 The fiber content can affect a cat’s digestion.
 In some instances, this will lead to diarrhea.
 If your cat does have a bout of diarrhea, offer her a slice of banana.
 Your cat may not be interested, but it’ll help.
 If your cat has been struggling with diarrhea for over 24 hours, she needs veterinary attention.

 Bananas can also be used to encourage a cat to eliminate.
 The fiber will clear any blockages and encourage your cat to poop.
 But giving your cat tinned pumpkin is a much safer option.

 How Much Banana is Safe for Cats?

 Banana must be provided in very small doses.
 Two small pieces per day are the maximum that your cat should eat.
 It would be better if your cat is restricted to banana once or twice a week.

 It’s also vital that you never give a cat a whole banana in one sitting.
-As well as the possibility for digestive issues, this will be far too calorific.
+As well as the possibility of digestive issues, this will be far too calorific.

 An average, medium-sized banana will contain 100 calories.
 A typical cat needs around 200 calories per day.
 As a banana doesn’t provide any other essential nutrients, it’s not recommended.

 If your cat has not yet reached maturity, she should never eat bananas.
 Kittens are still growing, and their bodies cannot cope with the high amount of carbs.

 A pregnant cat should never eat bananas.
 While a cat is pregnant, her stomach will be particularly sensitive.
 Banana can, and likely will, irritate her stomach.

 Can Cats Eat Banana Peels?